HorizenLabs/blockscout-frontend/README.md

 For more information on migrating from the previous frontend, please see the [frontend migration docs](https://docs.blockscout.com/for-developers/frontend-migration).

+## Running locally in dev mode
+Place an env file inside `/config/envs/.env.local`.
+Make sure the env file has a port number set: `NEXT_PUBLIC_APP_PORT=8000`

+Run `yarn dev:preset localhost`.
+The app will run on port 8000, as set in the env variable.

 ## Contributing

 See our [Contribution guide](./docs/CONTRIBUTING.md) for pull request protocol.
 We expect contributors to follow our [code of conduct](./CODE_OF_CONDUCT.md) when submitting code or comments.